Kao kakao

 Kao kakao (eng.
-Like Cocoa) is ninth album of Macedonian rock group Leb i sol.
-It contains 9 songs.
+Like Cocoa) is the ninth album by Macedonian rock group Leb i sol.
+It contains nine songs.
 Biggest hits from this album are Mamurni ljudi (Hungover again), Čuvam noć od budnih (Night watchman), Čekam kišu (I'm waiting for the rain)… It was released in 1987 by Jugoton.
 The album was accompanied by videos for the Mamurni ljudi and Skopje (recorded in Macedonian for the first time).

 In 1999, album won Porin Award for Best Reissue.
 In 2006, Jugoton successor Croatia Records released this album on CD as part of Leb i sol box set.